GACJ/ComplibHelp/docs/methods/blueline_options.md

 :   Highlights any repeated rows within the course.
 The first instance of a repeated row will be shown in light red, with any subsequent occurrences highlighted in dark red.

 Show music
-:   Highlights any rows or partial rows which attract a positive score according to the default **music scheme** in green, and shows the corresponding score value to the right of the column.
+:   Highlights any rows or partial rows which attract a non-zero score according to the default **music scheme** in green, and shows the corresponding score value to the right of the column.

 Row nature
 :   Displays the **parity** of each row to the right of every column (see [Row parity](../advanced/row_parity.md)).